tsaie79/superfacility/sf-api/README.md

-# Try using superfacility API to interact with NERSC
+# Use the superfacility API to interact with NERSC

 ## Token authentication
 - To get a token, please check the readme file in the main page.